sromanuk/ipvigilante_client/README.md

 This is a test project for IP Vigilante (https://www.ipvigilante.com/) service's android client.

-For creation of this project were used MVVM, Clean Architecture, Retrofit + LiveData.
+MVVM, Clean Architecture and Retrofit + LiveData were used for creation of this project.